Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions

-Here we overcome this challenge with the proposal of a general cavity-free scheme for the highly efficient detection of the emission field.
-Our scheme is inspired by entanglement-based spectroscopy \cite{Hemple, Wan} and is illustrated in Fig.~\ref{fig:fig1} at the example of detecting the emission quanta of a bosonic mode: to detect a single emission event we correlate the phonon states with an auxiliary spin-$\frac{1}{2}$ via sideband pulses that achieve the transition $\ket{n-1}\bra{n}\otimes\ket{e}\bra{g}$ ($\ket{n}$ is the bosonic Fock state) such that the event $\ket{n}\to\ket{n-1}$ is correlated with population transfer $\ket{g}\to\ket{e}$ of the auxiliary spin.
+Here, we provide a confirmative answer to the first question and we overcome the second challenge with the proposal of a general cavity-free scheme for the highly efficient monitoring of driven-dissipative open quantum sensors, and demonstrate the persistence of criticality enhanced precision scaling for imperfect detection.
+Our scheme is inspired by entanglement-based spectroscopy \cite{doi:10.1126/science.1114375,Hemple, Wan} and is illustrated in Fig.~\ref{fig:fig1} at the example of detecting the emission quanta of a bosonic mode: to detect a single emission event we correlate the phonon states with an auxiliary spin-$\frac{1}{2}$ via sideband pulses that achieve the transition $\ket{n-1}\bra{n}\otimes\ket{e}\bra{g}$ ($\ket{n}$ is the bosonic Fock state) such that the event $\ket{n}\to\ket{n-1}$ is correlated with population transfer $\ket{g}\to\ket{e}$ of the auxiliary spin.
 The latter can be measured via standard electron shelving techniques with nearly unit efficiency \cite{RevModPhys.75.281}.
-The dissipative channel $\ket{e}\to\ket{g}$ of the spin restores its internal state thus enabling \emph{continuous} monitoring of the emission quanta of the bosonic mode with high efficiency, a key requirement for the implementation of criticality enhanced open sensors.
-As a demonstration, we apply our general scheme to the design a critical electromagnetic field sensor consisting of an open Rabi model realized with trapped ions, where the auxiliary read-out spin is realized as a co-trapped ion, and discuss its experimental performance under realistic noise and system imperfections.
+The dissipative channel $\ket{e}\to\ket{g}$ of the spin restores its internal state thus enabling \emph{continuous} monitoring of the emission quanta of the bosonic mode with high efficiency.
+Natural extension of this scheme presents a versatile method for the continuous measurement of complex and interacting synthetic many-body quantum systems, which we demonstrate below using the critical open Rabi model realized with spin and phonons of trapped ions in a Paul trap.
+We will show that this system functions as a precise quantum sensor by harnessing driven-dissipative criticality and continuous monitoring, allowing for nonclassical precision scaling beyond the standard quantum limit.
+We showcase the criticality-enhanced precision scaling in terms of sensing the trapping frequency of the Paul trap, and demonstrate its robustness against realistic noise and imperfections.
+Since the trapping frequency directly reflects the electric field gradient at the ions' location, our proposed setup can serve as a promising precise sensor device suitable for electric-field imaging and diagnostics.